 In-Use Method with LERG Enhancements

-This section describes the exchange of data for IP routing and interconnection using existing industry database systems, architectures and processes for routing of E.164 Addressed Communications over IP Network-to-Network Interconnection (NNI).
-See IPNNI-2014-044R1.
+This section describes the exchange of data for IP routing and interconnection using existing industry database systems, architectures and processes, with LERG enhancements as needed for routing of E.164 Addressed Communications over IP Network-to-Network Interconnection (NNI).

 This approach would allow existing downstream systems and processes to be utilized and enhanced, as may be needed, with minimal impact to service providers.
 The LERG and NPAC have evolved since their inception to support new technologies and industry processes.
-These neutral database systems have embedded governance processes that allow the industry to facilitate system process enhancements as required by service providers.
+These systems have embedded governance processes that allow the industry to facilitate system process enhancements as required by service providers.
 Consequently, a solution to utilize existing database systems would allow the industry to continue to manage process evolution as it pertains to IP routing and interconnection within established industry forums that are proven, efficient, cost effective, and are balanced across industry segments.

-Utilizing LERG as a neutral database for support of IP interconnection would maintain consistency of data exchange across the multi-carrier ecosystem.
+Utilizing LERG for support of IP interconnection could maintain consistency of data exchange across the multi-carrier ecosystem.
 Additionally, utilization of the LERG routing data allows the originating provider to retain control of egress route selection through management of its own translations and routing tables.

 Service providers can continue to leverage NPAC and existing Local Number Portability (LNP) system processes, such as Service Order Administration (SOA) and the LSMS framework, with minimal impact to their business processes for ported and pooled numbers that are serviced by IP technology.